sbwong/ChatAppADocs/articles/getstarted.md

 );
 ```

+> [!NOTE]
+> If a message asks for the command for a well-known message type, you should respond with an <xref:common.message.room.IRejectRoom> message.

 > [!TIP]
 > You might consider making a big `LocalMessageStore` at the main model level that you can add and get <xref:common.room.ARoomMessageAlgoCmd>s from.
 Then, just pass this class to the mini-model and it's easy to lookup messages when clients ask for them!